r3w0p/bobocep/paper/paper.md

 This is accomplished through sensors that trigger events with minimal or unconventional means of interaction by the end user, such as through voice, eye movement, bespoke GUIs/controllers, or simply human presence.
 Actuators, such as plugs, locks, kitchen appliances, and alarms, can trigger because of this minimal human input.

-Assisted living can leverage low-latency event detection and actuation provided by `BoboCEP` to ensure a reliable and rapid response to environmental phenomena.
+Assisted living can leverage low-latency event detection and actuation from `BoboCEP` to ensure a reliable and rapid response to events.
 For example, if an elderly resident were to fall in their home and require an ambulance, then this 'phenomenon' could be detected through one-or-more different patterns of correlated, temporal data.
 The patterns may be: